-Two grown-up books and several kid books today:
+Two grown-up books and several kid books today, up for review:

 Speaking of comedy, this leads us to the best garden writer in the world… one Dulcy Mahar and the new book, “Back in the Garden with Dulcy” (Carpe Diem Books, Portland, Ore., $22.95, 262 pages).
-She was a lovely woman (we both wrote for The Oregonian, and I worked with her husband, Ted, too), she was just a delight, and in addition to being a gifted gardener, she was funny, funny girl when she wrote about her Portland garden.
-(I was lucky enough to tour it once and it was awe-inspiring, really.
-It’s a lovely space over in the Garthwick neighborhood.)
-I just started reading this book, which is mainly a collection of her newspaper columns and includes a touching memoir by Ted.
+She was a lovely woman (we both wrote for The Oregonian, and I worked with her husband, Ted, too.
+He is a co-author on this title.)
+Dulcy was a delight, and in addition to being a gifted gardener, she was a funny, funny girl.
+And not just when she wrote about her Portland garden.
+I was lucky enough to tour her garden once and it was awe-inspiring, really.
+It’s a lovely space over in the Garthwick neighborhood, in Southeast.
+The book is a collection of Dulcy’s newspaper columns and includes memories from Ted.
 My friend (and my former editor) Peggy McMullen wrote the foreword.
-I miss Dulcy’s writing every week and am glad to have this book, a sweet reminder of a sweet, classy lady.
+I miss Dulcy’s writing every week and am glad to have this book, a sweet reminder of a dear, classy lady.

 It only makes sense to review the children’s book “The Gardener” next (Sunburst, Farrar Straus Giroux, 1997).
 It was written by Sarah Stewart and illustrated by David Small.
-The pair also created “The Library” and “The Money Tree,” which are both so good.
+The pair also created “The Library” and “The Money Tree,” which are both so good, too.
 This Caldecott Honor book is a quietly powerful book that I like to read with my students, especially when we’re dreaming about community gardens.
 It’s set in 1935, and tells the story of Lydia Grace Finch, who travels to live with an uncle due to family circumstances.
-It’s a good one for struggling readers, too.
-The text is written as letters, and the illustrations are elegant and “grown up.”
+It’s a good choice for struggling readers, too.
+The text is written as letters, and the illustrations are elegant and grown-up.

-The Nancy Drew titles I included just because I wanted to.
+And here are some Nancy Drew titles, just for fun.
+I included these, dear readers, just because I wanted to.
 (Grosset & Dunlap, New York, $5.99, various lengths, generally around 180 pages.)
 Did you know that’s who I was named for?
+Nancy Drew?
 Allegedly.

 The End.